mgierlasinski/MagicGradients/README.md

 ## :clapper: Animations (preview)

+`Magic Gradients` comes with built-in animation system.
+You can animate any element and property of the gradient.
+Each type of animation extends `Timeline` class with common properties:

 | Property | Values |     |
 | -------- | ------ | --- |
 | `Target` | `{x:Reference myGradient}` | Reference to animated element. |